-Ninja normally deletes the .rsp files as soon as the compilation is successful.
+Ninja normally deletes each response .rsp file as soon as the compilation is successful.
 When debugging a program, we may need to see all the commands run before failure, so keeping the .rsp files is useful.

 Ninja will keep the .rsp files after compilation by using option: